Mental illness is the leading health complication during pregnancy and after delivery affecting approximately

 Other resources in Florida

 The FL BH IMPACT project - a separate entity from the FLMMHC, is operated by the Florida Department of Health and Florida State University College of Medicine.

 It is a federally funded grant program designed to operate a perinatal psychiatric hotline, where medical providers can call and access best practice consultation.

 A grant awarded in 2019 by Sage Therapeutics to Dr. Heather Flynn/ the FSU College of Medicine has a purpose of creating a database of mental health providers in Florida for perinatal families to access.

-Florida families and health providers can access the websites for the resource list and further information by clicking on the link below to search for services that align with healthcare desires, preferred payment type, and geographic location.
+Florida families and health providers can access the websites for the resource list and further information by clicking on the FL BHIMPACT database button to search for services that align with healthcare desires, preferred payment type, and geographic location.